7 Ways To Brighten Your Dark Bathroom

 #5 – Work in Some Personality

 If you have the space for it, adding a few personal touches can make your bathroom come to life.
 A stool on which you can sit and do your makeup shows a dedication to comfort and beauty.
 Paintings or framed photographs also add focus points and show your interests.
-If you have a theme, work in items that relate to that theme.
-For instance, seashells for a beach theme, or a few books for a cozy library or den vibe.
+If you have a theme, work on items that relate to that theme.
+For instance, seashells for a beach theme or a few books for a cozy library or den vibe.

 Shea Satin Nickel Small Bathroom Vanity Bench